Fish Creek Wildlife Observation Site at a Glance

 Located 75 air miles northeast of Ketchikan and three miles north of Hyder by road in the Salmon River valley.
 The site is open from 6 a.m. to 10 p.m. daily.
-Entry fees July 1���September 30: $5 a day; $10 for 3 days; $20 for 7 days; $65 for the season.
-Fees payable at Hyder Forest Service Office and at local vendors.
+From July 5 through September 15, an individual pass is required to visit the Wildlife Observatory.
+Visitation outside this time period does not require a reservation or pass.

-Facilities: parking area, viewing deck, restroom.
+Parking area, viewing deck, restroom.
 Camping in Hyder.
 Look for: brown and black bears, eagles, geese, ducks, mink, beaver, songbirds, and chum salmon.

 Find more information on the Tongass National Forest website.

 Fish Creek Wildlife observation site is on the way to the Salmon Glacier, the largest glacier in the world that is accessible by road.
 This is also the only bear-viewing site in Alaska that is accessible by road.

 From the Cassiar Highway (Highway 37) at Meziadin Lake Junction turn left on Highway 37A.
 Drive 41-miles to the neighboring towns of Stewart, British Columbia and Hyder, Alaska bringing you at the head of Portland Canal, the longest fjord in North America.